Willis Tower: Blackstone ownership

 By March 2015, the Willis Tower was being marketed at a price of $1.5 billion.
 The same month, the Blackstone Group purchased the tower for a reported $1.3 billion, the highest price ever paid for a property in the U.S. outside of New York City.
 Blackstone announced a $500 million renovation in January 2017, which would include the construction of the Catalog, a six-story commercial complex, replacing a plaza on Jackson Boulevard and the entrance on Wacker Drive.
 Architectural firm Gensler designed the renovation.
 A rooftop terrace was built atop the Catalog, and the building's HVAC systems were overhauled.
 Most of the building's elevators, excluding those that served the Skydeck, were also renovated for the first time in the tower's history.
-The new elevators would be faster than the original elevators and would use use 35 percent less energy.
+The new elevators would be faster than the original elevators and would use 35 percent less energy.
 The building's owners installed artwork by Olafur Eliasson, Jacob Hashimoto, and other artists.

 To fund these improvements, in February 2017, Blackstone obtained a $1 billion loan from a group of banks including Goldman Sachs.
 The new loan replaced $750 million of CMBS debt that was maturing.
 The following year, because of the increasing costs of the renovation, Blackstone received a new $1.3 billion loan from Deutsche Bank and Barclays.
-The Wacker Drive entrance was demolished in early 2018 to make way for the Catalog.
+The Wacker Drive "Lunchbox" entrance was demolished in early 2018 to make way for the Catalog.
 A steel globe next to the entrance, manufactured by the Poblocki Sign Company and installed in 2010, was relocated to Elmhurst, Illinois.
 A 40000 ft2 private club on the 66th and 67th stories opened in June 2018.
 The club included a restaurant named Craftsman and a lounge named Frame, both of which exclusively served the tower's tenants, as well as a public restaurant known as the East Room.
 That September, Urbanspace announced that it would operate a food hall on the lower stories.

 In 2020, insurance company Aon had proposed acquiring Willis Towers Watson (which had succeeded the Willis Group as the building's owner), prompting speculation that the building could be renamed again.
 The planned merger was canceled in 2021 following an antitrust lawsuit from the United States Department of Justice.
 The building's renovation was completed in May 2022.
 At the time, although the Willis Tower was nearly 85 percent leased, the number of tenants and visitors entering the building had decreased significantly since 2019, in part because of the COVID-19 pandemic in Chicago.
+In April 2023, The New York Times reported that Blackstone had written down the value of its investment in the tower by $119 million.